-Update 10 May 2021
+Update 31 August 2021

 This guidance applies only to patients with COVID-19 who are managed as an inpatient in a physical hospital.
 It includes evidence-based recommendations, as well as guidance and resources supporting therapeutic decision-making, drug access, governance and utilisation in hospital.

 As evidence emerges from clinical trials, recommendations regarding the use of some disease-modifying medicines in COVID-19 can now be made, while the use of other disease-modifying medicines remains best limited to a clinical trial setting.
 Recommendations can also be made where the use of some medicines should not occur.
 The

-Contact NSW TAG for drug guidance (requires local DTC endorsement); patient information; patient consent form; Prescribing Declaration/IPU* application form#; outcomes reporting form.
+Contact NSW TAG for drug guidance (requires local DTC endorsement); patient information; patient consent form; IPU* application form#; outcomes reporting form.

-Do not use for the
+Do not commence for the

 NSW Health does not endorse any specific antiviral or immunomodulatory therapy for patients with COVID-19, outside those treatments recommended by the national COVID-19 clinical guidelines.
 Currently there are few circumstances where this might be considered (e.g. remdesivir slightly outside current criteria).
 In these rare circumstances, the following process should be followed.

-Guiding principles.
+Clinical decision making must align with the criteria for Off-Label Use of Medicines for “Exceptional/Individual Use” and “Conditional Use, with Evidence Development”, outlined in the Council of Australian Therapeutic Advisory Groups’ (CATAG)Guiding principles.
 Institutional governance is through the Individual Patient Use procedure, with shared decision making and informed consent involving the patient or carer, and entry of patient data into a registry for evidence development.
 Rigorous monitoring for adverse drug events and reporting of these is essential.
 Use of a registry will inform safer future use of treatments for COVID-19.
 Currently local sites are responsible for their own registry with collated information regarding IPUs reported through the usual process – refer to Approval process of Medicines for Use in NSW Hospitals.
 State-wide registries are being established to facilitate the collection of information on use and outcomes for all NSW patients with COVID-19 who are given specific COVID-19 medicines outside a clinical trial.
 Further information is available at

 There are other approved studies of therapies for prevention of COVID-19 as well as studies of other therapies for treatment, currently under ethics review and applications for funding.